Space-Robotics-Laboratory/graspable_points_detection_ros2/README.md

 ### Input Point Cloud

 Copy the point cloud you want to examine into the folder `detect_graspable_points/src/pcd_data/` and change the path in the program `publish_pointcloud2.cpp`.
 Make sure that it is in .pcd format.
-Of course the algorithm can also subscribe to any PointCloud2 message with the name `merged_pcd` coming from other nodes.
+Of course the algorithm can also subscribe to any PointCloud2 message with the name `/merged_pcd` coming from other nodes.

+## Output

+This package output several data for visualization.
+If you are only interested in the graspable point it is pulished as `/detect_graspable_point/graspable_points`.

 ### Gripper Parameters